evangelistalab/forte/docs/sphinx/methods/mcscf.rst

 and virtual (:math:`\mathbf{V}`, unoccuied).
-The set of determinants are formed by arranging the number of active electrons (i.e., the total number of electrons minus twice the number of core orbitals) to occupy the active orbitals.
+The set of determinants are formed by arranging the number of active electrons (i.e., the total number of electrons minus twice the number of core orbitals) in the active orbitals.
-There are many ways to do this, including complete active space (CAS), restricted active space (RAS), generalized active space (GAS), and other selective configuration interaction schemes (such as ACI).
+There are many ways to pick the determinant basis, including complete active space (CAS), restricted active space (RAS), generalized active space (GAS), and other selective configuration interaction schemes (such as ACI).

-For convenience, we first introduce the convention for orbital indices:
+For convenience, we first introduce the following convention for orbital indices:
 :math:`i, j` for core orbitals,
 :math:`t, u, v, w` for active orbitals, and :math:`a, b` for virtual orbitals.